Bethenny Frankel Faces Engagement Rumors Amid 'Soft Core' Claims #RHONY

 Bethenny Frankel married Jason Hoppy in 2010 and in 2012, they separated.

-As fans have seen on The Real Housewives of New York City, Bethenny Frankel’s split from Jason Hoppy wasn’t easy and when it came to their custody battle over Bryn, Frankel was understandably devastated about her new shared arrangement with her former partner.
+As fans have seen on The Real Housewives of New York City, Bethenny Frankel’s split from Jason Hoppy wasn’t easy, and when it came to their custody battle over Bryn, Frankel was understandably devastated about her new shared arrangement with her former partner.

 Although Bethenny Frankel’s divorce from Hoppy took several heart-wrenching years, she is keeping an open mind about finding love in the future and hopes to one day settle down.